gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 [Introducing the Migration from SAP BW to SAP Datasphere, SAP BW Bridge](https://learning.sap.com/learning-journeys/modernizing-your-data-warehouse-landscape-from-sap-bw-to-sap-datasphere/introducing-the-migration-from-sap-bw-to-sap-datasphere-sap-bw-bridge)

 SAP recommends moving to BW Bridge first.
-It operates on SAP HANA Cloud platform but still includes the ABAP stack, enabling a seamless migration of BW objects.
+It operates on SAP HANA Cloud platform but still includes the **ABAP stack**, enabling a seamless migration of BW objects.

 ![alt text](/Roadmap/images/Path.png?raw=true)

+SAP Cloud is on **HANA(XSA) + NODEJS** stack.
+Python runtime environmant may be different.

 ## 1.1.
 Migrate to BW Bridge